The END: Estimation Network Design for games under partial-decision information: Introduction

-\emph{Nash equilibrium seeking:} In \gls{NE} problems under partial-decision information, each agent can only communicate with some neighbors, although its private cost function depends also on the action of non-neighboring agents.
-To cope with the lack of knowledge, it is typically assumed that each agent estimates all the competitors' actions \cite{YeHu_Consensus_TAC2017,Pavel_GNE_TAC2020,Bianchi_GNEPPP_AUT2022} -- even if its cost might depend on a much smaller subset of them.

-This approach raises concerns in terms of efficiency and is impractical for large networks.
-Scalable solutions are known for the class of aggregative games, where the agents only need to reconstruct an aggregation value (e.g., the average of all the actions) to evaluate their objective functions \cite{KoshalNedicShanbhag_Aggregative_OR2016,PariseGentileLygeros_Aggregative_Aut2020}.

-While this setup was extensively studied, the problem remains widely open for more general, partially coupled, costs.
-The only results we are aware of are the algorithms proposed by Salehisadaghiani and Pavel \cite{Salehisadaghiani_Graphical_AUT2018,Salehisadaghiani_Nondoubly_EAI2020}: assuming that the communication network can be freely designed, each agent only needs to keep proxies of the decisions that directly influence its cost.
-Moreover, memory and communication efficient methods for \gls{GNE} problems (where the agents are also coupled via shared constraints) are not known in literature.

-\emph{Contributions:} Our work is motivated by the observation that, in distributed applications, the coupling among the agents often exhibits some sparsity.
-This sparsity \emph{could} and \emph{should} be exploited to design efficient algorithms and reduce the number of repeated variables in the network.
-While some particular scenarios are addressed via ad-hoc schemes \cite{Notarnicola_Partitioned_TCNS2018,Salehisadaghiani_Graphical_AUT2018}, what is missing is a systematic methodology to exploit the specific structure of a given problem -- without resorting to a case-by-case convergence analysis.
+\emph{Motivation:} Our work is motivated by the observation that, in multi-agent applications, the coupling among the agents often exhibits some sparsity.
+This sparsity \emph{could} and \emph{should} be exploited to enhance efficiency of distributed algorithms, e.g. by reducing the number of redundant estimates in the network.
+While ad hoc schemes were developed for special sparsity patterns (e.g. when each agent is only coupled with its communication neighbors \cite{Notarnicola_Partitioned_TCNS2018} or neighbors' neighbors \cite{Salehisadaghiani_Graphical_AUT2018}), what is missing is a systematic methodology to account for general, problem-specific, sparsity structures -- but without resorting to a case-by-case convergence analysis.